Rahwakinfe/Portfolio/planning/user-personas.md

 ### Their Role

-- **Bio**: Mary is a junior web developer, She enjoys working on various projects and continuously learning new technologies.
-Jane is passionate about clean code and building websites.
+- **Bio**: ruta is a junior web developer, She enjoys working on various projects and continuously learning new technologies.ruta is passionate about coding and making new projects everytime.
 - **Needs/Goals**:
-  - Improve her coding skills and stay up-to-date with the latest technologies.
+  - learning new skills and improving coding skills and stay up-to-date.
   - Contribute to open source projects and collaborate with other web developers.
-  - Show her work and projects to employers and clients.
+  - Show the projects she has made to her employers and clients.
 - **Frustrations**:
-  - Limited resources for learning new technologies.
+  - learning new technologies.
   - Difficulty finding relevant open source projects to contribute to.
   - Lack of a professional portfolio to demonstrate her skills and projects.
 - **Scenario 1**:
-  - Mary wants to learn a new JavaScript framework and is looking for tutorials, articles, and sample projects to explore and practice.
+  - Ruta wants to learn a new JavaScript framework and is looking for tutorials, articles, and sample projects to explore and practice.
 She visits my GitHub portfolio and finds a curated list of resources, along with your own projects implemented using the framework.
 This helps Mary in her learning